 - Avoid harvesting rabbits that appear sick.

-- When processing rabbit wear disposable gloves.
+- When processing rabbits wear disposable gloves.

 - Disinfect equipment and wash hands.